Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

 That means the masses of both the boson and antiboson unit-fields (bosons and antibosons) are always positive.
-The negative signs of the boson-antiboson and antiboson-boson cross-correlation masses do reflect just a fact of the destructive interference (cross-correlation) of the boson and antiboson unit-waves [see, the comments to Eq.(\ref{eq28})].
-It should be stressed again that the positive sign of the rest-mass (energy ${\varepsilon}_0=m_0$) of antibosons in the present model is different from the negative sign of the rest-mass (energy ${\varepsilon}_0=-(m_0^2)^{1/2}$) of the Dirac antiparticles.
-If the unit-charge $q_0$ is associated with the mass $m_0$ of the unit-wave ${\psi _{0n}}(\mathbf{r},t)$ [see comments to Eq. (\ref{eq120}), Eq. (\ref{eq121}) and Figs. (5)-(8)], then the effective charge ($0\leq{{\cal Q}}\leq N^2 q_0$) of the cross-correlating unit-fields is given by
+The negative signs of the boson-antiboson and antiboson-boson cross-correlation masses do reflect just a fact of the destructive interference (cross-correlation) of the boson and antiboson unit-waves [see, the comments to Eq. (\ref{eq28})].
+It should be stressed again that the positive sign of the rest mass (energy ${\varepsilon}_0=m_0$) of the antibosons in the present model is different from the negative sign of the rest mass (energy ${\varepsilon}_0=-(m_0^2)^{1/2}$) of the Dirac antiparticle.
+If the unit-charge $q_0$ is associated with the mass $m_0$ of the unit-wave ${\psi _{0n}}(\mathbf{r},t)$ [see comments to Eq. (\ref{eq120}), Eq. (\ref{eq121}) and Figs. (5)-(8)], then the effective charge ${\cal Q}$ of the cross-correlating unit-fields is given by